madschristensen99/PrivateRPC/README.md

 A key innovation in PrivateRPC is its approach to private funding of transactions:

-- **Transaction Origin Privacy**: By using resolver-sponsored transactions through SwapCreator.sol s Relay feature, the original funding source is decoupled from the transaction execution
+- **Transaction Origin Privacy**: By using resolver-sponsored transactions through SwapCreator.sol's Relay feature, the original funding source is decoupled from the transaction execution
 - **Address Isolation**: Each swap uses fresh addresses, preventing address clustering and chain analysis
 - **Cross-Chain Privacy**: Moving between ETH and XMR creates a fundamental break in the transaction graph that's impossible to trace through conventional means